 Families and caregivers must closely watch patients who take fluvoxamine extended-release capsules.
 It is important to keep in close contact with the patient's doctor.
 Tell the doctor right away if the patient has symptoms like worsened depression, suicidal thoughts, or changes in behavior.
 Discuss any questions with the patient's doctor.

-Fluvoxamine extended-release capsules is not approved for use in all children.
-If fluvoxamine extended-release capsules is prescribed for your child, talk with the doctor to be sure that fluvoxamine extended-release capsules is right for your child.
+Fluvoxamine extended-release capsules are not approved for use in all children.
+If fluvoxamine extended-release capsules are prescribed for your child, talk with the doctor to be sure that fluvoxamine extended-release capsules are right for your child.